yosuken/MAGRE/README.md

    categories for this filter are 'virsorter', 'terL', and 'circular'

 [categories]
+See the original publication for datails.
 1.   taxonomy  - remove taxonomically inconsistent contigs based on CAT/BAT result.
-See the original publication for datails.
 2-a. coverage  - remove outlier of coverage.
 If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
 2-b. tetranuc  - remove outlier of tetranucleotide composition.
 If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
-3-a. virsorter - remove predicted viral contigs.
+3-a. virsorter - remove predicted viral contigs based on virsorter result.
 This category is applied to >=3kb contigs.
-3-b. terL      - remove predicted viral contigs.
+3-b. terL      - remove predicted viral contigs based on the terL gene detection through pipeline_for_high_sensitive_domain_search.
 This category is applied to <10kb contigs.
-3-c. circular  - remove predicted virus or plasmid.
+3-c. circular  - remove predicted virus or plasmid based on the circular contig detection through ccfind.

 [usage]
 $ MAGRE [options] -q <genome fasta file(s)> -c <configuration file> -o <output dir>